cellgeni/STARsolo/README.md

 All **CellGenIT** pre-made `STAR` references are located in `/nfs/cellgeni/STAR/`.
 Barcode whitelist files are located in `/nfs/cellgeni/STAR/whitelists`.
 ## Resource requirements

-By default, all processing is done using 16 CPUs and 128 Gb of RAM.
+By default, all processing is done using 16 CPUs and 128 Gb of RAM (**UPD: 16 CPUs/64 Gb RAM as of January 22nd, 2024**).
 Using the latest settings, you _should_ be able to process most 10x experiments with 64 Gb of RAM even when you need a sorted BAM output.
 Farm typically has ~8 Gb of RAM per core, so 8 CPUs/64 Gb RAM, or 16 CPUs/128 Gb RAM is probably optimal.

 ## Processing scRNA-seq with STARsolo